vyasmayank43/CustomInputTextField/README.md

         let predicate = NSPredicate(format:"self.length > 8")  // write custom predicate as per your requirement.
         textField.customPredicate = predicate
         textField.textValidationType = TextValidation.Custom

-5. To add InputAccessoryView on textFields give them tag greater than zero with increment for next textfield.

 And done....